-Well, one day after my mother died I was talking to a friend of mine who is a Counsellor and our conversation moved on to trauma and how as children and even as adults we sometimes forget things that are too painful for us to cope with.
+Well, one day after my mother died I was talking to a friend of mine.
+Our conversation was about trauma and how as children we sometimes forget things that cause us too much pain.

-It’s how we protect ourselves (especially as children) our subconscious protects us by hiding our memory of the trauma from our consciousness.
+Our subconscious mind protects us by hiding our memory of the trauma from our consciousness.

-Like lots of other people, mine had done this for me.
-It had blocked out my memory of how devastated I had been as a little child when my father had disappeared from my life.
+Mine had done this for me.
+It blocked out my memory of how devastated I’d been as a child when my father disappeared from my life.

-I had only found out that trauma had been active in my childhood when my younger brother could remember us seeing my dad after the separation, when I could not.
+I only found out I’d been traumatised when my brother could remember us seeing dad after the separation, and I couldn’t.

-This was clearly a major revelation, could it be I was drawn to working with children and families because as a young child I had experienced their same time of pain?
+I was drawn to working with children because I had experienced their same time of pain?

-You see what I learnt from both my social work education and my work with children over many years, is that in my formative years, indeed, my first attachment (or you could say my first love) had been to my dad.
+Because what I learnt from social work and working with children, is that my first attachment had been to my dad.

-The answer, I realise now, is that I was not so different to my brothers.
+The answer, is that I was not so different to my brothers.
 We were all incredibly lucky to have the mother that we had, for as long as we had her.

 It was just that my first attachment, unlike my brothers, was to my dad.
 That’s why I experienced a level of trauma that impacted so strongly on me, throughout my life.

 What’s In The Story For You?